19tylermalone94/tmalone.dev/site-content.md

 - LinkedIn: https://linkedin.com/in/tylermmalone
 - GitHub: https://github.com/19tylermalone94

-I'm available for contract work and consulting opportunities — full-stack development, agentic AI, or DevOps.
-Always open to discussing new projects, interesting challenges, or permanent roles.
+Always open to discussing new projects and interesting challenges.